From Local Need to National Impact

 Financial Beginnings was founded in Portland, Oregon in 2005 to fill an education gap that existed in local schools.
 Despite a growing need in educating young people about personal finance, few area schools at the time offered financial literacy curricula.

-Current CEO Melody Bell was inspired to launch a financial literacy nonprofit.
+Founder and CEO, Dr. Melody Bell, was inspired to launch a financial literacy nonprofit.
 Through her experience working in several facets of the financial industry, she repeatedly encountered individuals who had failed to properly protect themselves financially, leaving little money for savings and personal security, and delaying life goals such as higher education, retirement, and home ownership.

 Firmly believing that sound financial decisions are a result of early education, Bell was determined to create an organization that provides unbiased personal financial education to young people.